Durban, South Africa

 The Victor Daitz Foundation

 The Victor Daitz Foundation was bequeathed by the late Victor Daitz stating preference to be given to a wide range of beneficiaries in KwaZulu-Natal.
 While the foundation makes major contribution towards the needs of all community groups in South Africa, a significant portion of its funds are directed towards the Aids pandemic and the needs of the historically deprived, disadvantaged groups in South African society.
-Thus, the Foundations contributes to a myriad of projects such as hospices, research, education, organizations supporting disabled, skills training programmes, bursaries for secondary and tertiary levels, Jewish charities and much more.
+Thus, the Foundations contributes to a myriad of projects such as hospices, research, education, organizations supporting disabled, skills training programs, bursaries for secondary and tertiary levels, Jewish charities and much more.